-We don’t think TallyHo needs AI built in.
-But we fully believe you should be free to use it if you want to.
+I don’t think TallyHo needs AI built in.
+But I fully believe you should be free to use it if you want to.

 In Settings > Integrations, click Generate URL.
 You get a secret URL unique to your account and unguessable by anyone else.

 Share that URL with any AI tool or automation script and it will fetch your time tracking data directly.
-No login, no OAuth, no account creation needed.
+No login, no OAuth, no integrations to configure.
 You can paste it straight into your browser to see exactly what gets returned.

 You can regenerate it at any time (which invalidates the old one) or revoke it entirely.
 The endpoint is read-only, so someone with the URL can see your data but cannot edit, delete, or access your account.

-We’ve built in an _instructions block that tells the AI how to interpret your data and calculate figures correctly, so you don’t need to explain your data structure in every prompt.
-That said, AI isn’t always great at maths, so double-check totals before sending anything to a client.
+The feed comes with an _instructions block that tells the AI how to interpret your data and calculate figures correctly, so you don’t need to explain your data structure in every prompt.

 Generate a timesheet: